 - 2 - 5 years building or PMing a technical product

 - An outrageously good nose for superb end user experience

-- Familiarity with security, compliance, infrastructure, networking, or auditing products is a strong plus.
+- Familiarity with security, compliance, infrastructure, networking, or auditing products a strong plus

 - Understand developer-centric products and all the requisite implications of marketing to that buyer

 - Can see the forest through the trees - yes, you’re outlining features, but we need solid business judgment and justification too